GoesToEleven/html-css-bootcamp/055_markdown/README.md

 Inline `code` has `back-ticks around` it.
 ```

+Below I will show you how to use the `body` selector.

 Blocks of code are fenced by lines with three back-ticks ```

 ``` css